-The process to action claimed return items are;
+The process to action claimed return items is:

-- Library member advised the staff that they have returned the item - Staff member discusses with the library member the circumstances in which the item was returned - Staff member check the shelves, and any other likely location including other libraries, to try and find the item - if the item is located, process in the LMS and return the item to the appropriate location - if overdue fees and/or suspension has accrued due to this error, the fees may be waived and/or suspension lifted - if the item is not located, the item's status changes to claimed returned on the member's account. - If the item is not located by either the library staff or the library member within 3months of the claim return status, the matter is referred to the Co-ordinator Customer Experience to assess and determine if the library member is liable to pay for the replacement of the item.
+- library member advises the staff that they have returned the item - staff member discusses with the library member the circumstances in which the item was returned - staff member checks the shelves, and any other likely location including other libraries, to try and find the item - if the item is located, staff member processes in the LMS and returns the item to the appropriate location - if overdue fees and/or suspension has accrued due to this error, the fees may be waived and/or suspension lifted - if the item is not located, the item's status changes to claimed returned on the member's account. - If the item is not located by either the library staff or the library member within 3 months of the claim return status and if it is the 3rd instance (or more) of the customer making a claim return, the matter is referred to the Coordinator Libraries to assess and determine if the library member is liable to pay for the replacement of the item.